bes2008/sqlhelper/README.md

 2. Supports multiple databases in one application
 3. Supports auto detect dialect, so the dialect option is optional
 4. **The performance is higher than Mybatis-PageHelper**, because the limit、offset will be setted with PrepareStatement placeholder '?'
+5. Supports plugin use Java SPI
-5. Supports spring boot 1.x , 2.x
+6. Supports spring boot 1.x , 2.x
-6. Supports mybatis 3.x
+7. Supports mybatis 3.x
-7. Supports JDK6+
+8. Supports JDK6+

 #### Installation